BZFlag: Flags

 BZFlag has three types of flags: team flags, bad flags and super flags.
 Team flags are only placed in a world during a capture-the-flag game, and represent the team it is colored to.
 Super flags are flags that can be in both free-for-all games and capture-the-flag games, but are strongly controlled by a server operator.
-The number, types of super flags, as well as where they are placed can all be controlled by the operator.
+The number, types of super flags, as well as where they are placed can all be controlled by the operator when starting the server.
+The number cannot be modified while the server is running.
 Super flags come in both bad and good form, and affect a tank accordingly.
 A bad flag may take away a certain sense of the tank: its sight, speed, or related things, while a good flag does the opposite and actually helps a tank.
 Good super flags are usually held until the tank is killed and explodes, or until the player driving the tank chooses to drop the flag.
-Bad flags are dropped after a short amount of time, after a certain number of "wins", or until the tank dies.
-The rules for dropping bad flags are set by the operator.
+Bad flags are dropped after a short amount of time, after a certain number of "wins" (kills), or until the tank dies.
+The rules for dropping bad flags are set by the operator at the start of the server.
 All super flags have a one or two letter code that is displayed next to a player's name on the scoreboard when that player has that flag.
-Once in a while, a new flag is introduced, which anyone can contribute to via developer contact or the wiki.
+Once in a while, a new flag is suggested, though not always added.

 Server environment

-Servers have environments that simulate the real world.
+Servers can have environments that simulate the real world.
 A server's environment consists of three things: The map in play, the time of day that is being simulated, and weather conditions, introducing elements of which players have no control, like rain, snow, icy and/or slippery ground, modified friction and gravity, and fog.
 BZFlag takes the local time from the geographical location of the server and creates a night or day-time atmosphere in the background.
 Servers may synchronize the local server time or allow players to change the time to any time they may desire.